memgraph/docs/docs/how-to-guides/set-up-triggers.md

 In this trigger, the node or relationships property `created_at` is set to the current timestamp value via `SET object.created_at = timestamp();` Cypher clause.

-## How to create trigger for Python query module?
+## How to create a trigger for Python query module?
 If you want a trigger to be activated by executing code from a Python query module, you can call the query module from the trigger.
 In the example below, the trigger will call `query_module.new_edge(edge)` each time a new relationship (edge) is created:

 ```cypher